Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located near the Port of Turku and the local tech cluster.
-This location supports maritime technology, logistics, and research industries that need immediate data processing and low-latency feedback.
+Proximity To Key Business Districts: Facilities are located near the Port of Turku and the regional tech cluster.
+This supports maritime technology, logistics, and research industries that need immediate data processing and low-latency feedback.

-Regional Market Reach: Turku acts as a bridge between Western Finland and Sweden.
-It effectively serves over five million people along the Baltic corridor with better latency than Central European facilities.
+Regional Market Reach: Turku functions as a bridge between Western Finland and Sweden.
+It effectively serves over five million people along the Baltic corridor with better latency than facilities in Central Europe.

-Tax Advantage For Data Centers: Enterprises benefit from export-oriented service treatment which simplifies international scaling.
+Tax Advantage For Data Centers: Enterprises benefit from export-oriented service treatment which simplifies international expansion.
 Government-backed insurance and credit guarantees provide a secure layer for large infrastructure investments.

 Natural Disaster Risk

-The Turku region maintains a Low risk profile with a score of 1.9/10, as of September 2025.
-Its geological position makes it a premier site for disaster recovery and long-term data residency.
+Turku maintains a Low risk profile with a score of 1.9/10 as of September 2025.
+Its position on the Fennoscandian Shield makes it a premier site for long-term data residency and recovery.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business